-License Commitment PPL 257 On December 6, 2011, a five year extension to PPL 257 was granted.
+License Commitment PPL 257 In December, 2011, a five year extension to PPL 257 was granted effective the date of the grant.
 During the first two years of the extension, the Company must, at a cost of not less than US\$500,000 integrate recently completed studies; conduct further field studies as deemed necessary; integrate seismic interpretation and structural studies; and continue farm-out talks.
-Prior to the beginning of the third year of the extension, the Company must submit and have approved by the Minister, the work program for the remaining three years of the license which must include drilling one exploration well at a cost of not less than \$US40,000,000, conduct post well studies and comprehensive license review at a cost of not less than \$US500,000; and provide particulars of the financial resources available to the Company to carry out the foregoing work program.
-Eaglewood has a 100% participating interest in this license.
-PPL 258 On March 18, 2010, the Company submitted a request for a five year extension of the license upon its expiry in October 2010.
-Under the PNG Oil and Gas Act, the license is deemed to still be in effect while the Company awaits review of its extension request by the Energy Minister.
-The PAB deliberated on the extension application and made a recommendation to grant the Company the extension of the license.
-Based on the lack of Ministerial approval to date, the Company impaired the asset in Q2:2011.
-Eaglewood has a 100% participating interest in this license.
-PPL 259 In September 2011, a five-year extension to PPL 259 was granted.
+Prior to the beginning of the third year of the extension, the Company must submit and have approved by the Minister, the work program for the remaining three years of the license which must include drilling one exploration well at a cost of not less than \$US40,000,000, conduct post well studies and a comprehensive license review at a cost of not less than \$US500,000; and provide particulars of the financial resources available to the Company to carry out the foregoing work program.
+Eaglewood has a 100% participating interest in this license and is the Operator.
+PPL 258 In August 2012, the Company was granted a five year extension to this license effective the date of the grant.
+During the first two years, the Company must carry out and integrate a number of studies at a cost of not less than US\$500,000; in the third and fourth year, the Company must drill one exploration well with a second well required in year five at a cost of not less than US\$15,000,000 per well.
+Eaglewood has a 100% participating interest in this license and is the Operator.
+PPL 259 In September 2011, a five-year extension to PPL 259 was granted effective the date of the grant.
 Within the first two years from the date of extension of this license, the Company must, at a cost of not less than US\$26,000,000 acquire 100km of 2D seismic, drill one exploration well, and conduct geological and geophysical studies.
 Prior to the beginning of the third year of the extension, the Company must submit and have approved by the Minister, the work program for the remaining three years of the extension which must include drilling an appraisal well or another exploration well.
-At March 31, 2012 Eaglewood had a 90% participating interest in this license.
-On January 24, 2012, the Company announced two farmout agreements related to this license.
-Each farmout is for 25% of Eaglewood's 90% participating interest in PPL 259.
-On April 11, 2012, one of these agreements was completed, reducing the Company's participating interest to 65%.
-After completion of the second transaction, Eaglewood will own a 40% participating interest in PPL 259 and maintain operatorship.
-PRL 28 A Petroleum Retention License (PRL) has been granted for the two graticular blocks comprising the Ubuntu prospect of PPL 259.
-The license was granted for five years and during this period, the Company must undertake marketing studies with analysis of future hydrocarbon commercialization scenarios for the Ubuntu gas and gas condensate resource; undertake technical studies to (i) re-map and assess the reserves of the Ubuntu feature, focusing on an integration of the Ubuntu seismic; (ii) determine the potential for an integrated development with other nearby fields; (iii) deliver gas and/or condensate to local markets; (iv) identify landowners and required social mapping; and (v) address other commercialization opportunities for gas/condensate.
+Eaglewood has a 65% participating interest in this license and is the Operator.
+PRL 28 In December 2011, a Petroleum Retention License (PRL) was granted for the Ubuntu gas condensate discovery on PPL 259.
+The license was granted for five years effective the date of the grant, and during this period, the Company must undertake marketing studies with analysis of future hydrocarbon commercialization scenarios for the Ubuntu gas and gas condensate resource; undertake technical studies to (i) re-map and assess the reserves of the Ubuntu feature, focusing on an integration of the Ubuntu seismic; (ii) determine the potential for an integrated development with other nearby fields; (iii) deliver gas and/or condensate to local markets; (iv) identify landowners and required social mapping; and (v) address other commercialization opportunities for gas/condensate.
 The cost of the above work is to be not less than US\$350,000.
 Contingent on the conclusions reached on the above items and if the market warrants, the Company must then undertake engineering studies aimed at appraisal and development of gas and/or condensate delivery; perform a conventional or extended well test on Ubuntu-1; consider drilling an appraisal or development well; and undertake commercial negotiation of gas and/or condensate contracts.
-Eaglewood has a 40% participating interest in this license.
-PPL 260 A five-year extension to PPL 260 was granted in November 2011.
-During the first two years of the extension, at a cost of not less than US\$1,000,000 the following work must be undertaken: field mapping to mature and de-risk leads; generation and modeling of structural cross sections;
+Eaglewood has a 40% participating interest in this license and is the Operator.